Boost to IT, industries, infrastructure in Kerala during its first paperless budget | Business

 To tap the possibilities of work near home in the IT sector and help engage educated housewives in jobs, Rs 50 crore was earmarked.

-For increasing the reach of government service to citizens, 2,000 Wi-Fi hot spots would be established,.
-Rs 200 crore for industrial facilitation parks, four science parks at an investment of Rs 1000 crore, an electronic hardware technology hub at an investment of Rs 28 crore, a green mobility technology hub and so on were some among the announcements.
+For increasing the reach of government service to citizens, 2,000 Wi-Fi hot spots would be established, Rs 200 crore for industrial facilitation parks, four science parks at an investment of Rs 1000 crore and an electronic hardware technology hub at an investment of Rs 28 crore, a green mobility technology hub were some among the announcements.
 A sum of Rs 5 crore was provided to develop 25 industrial parks.
 Giving thrust to make value-added products in the agriculture sector, the Minister said steps would be taken to produce the products such as ethanol and beverages with low alcoholic content by making use of fruits and other farm produce.

 ''An amount of Rs two crore is set apart for the project meant for production and other value-added products from tapioca at the Tuber Crops Research Institute here on a pilot basis,'' he said.